Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 NetworkTransform needs a way to help users smooth movements that can resist to different network conditions and allows users to extend it if needed.
 The previous implementation didn't offer much flexibility on what interpolation algorithm to use.
-If I wanted to create a Kalman Filter interpolator or a Quadratic interpolator instead of a linear interpolator, I would need to reimplement my own NetworkTransform.
+If I wanted to create a Kalman Filter interpolator or a Quadratic interpolator instead of a linear interpolator, I would need to reimplement at least part of my own NetworkTransform.

 It also didn't take into account network jitter, which becomes a visible issue on overloaded or unstable networks like you can find with mobile platforms